Alfresco/docs-alfresco/content-services/6.0/install/zip/index.md

 4. Set up Tomcat.
 5. Install and configure Content Services.
 6. Install any Alfresco Module Packages such as Alfresco Share, Google Docs Integration, and Alfresco Office Services.
-7. Set up ActiveMQ.
-8. Install third-party software used by Content Services.
+7. Install third-party software used by Content Services.
 This includes LibreOffice, ImageMagick, and Alfresco PDF Renderer.

 Review and test your setup to check that all the installation steps are complete:

 1. Start and configure your database.
-2. Start and configure ActiveMQ.
-3. Start the repository.
+2. Start the repository.

 Follow the remaining links in this guide to see the detailed step-by-step instructions for manually installing Content Services.